wesbos/beginner-javascript-notes/notes/Module 10꞉ Harder Practice Exercises.md

 **Request animation frame** allows the browser to tell us when we should repaint or redo something.

-Instead of us trying to do something every 60 miliseconds, because computers vary in speed, request animation frame will repaint or rerun the stuff on the screen a lot less frequently on a computer that isn't as fast.
+Instead of us trying to do something every 60 milliseconds, because computers vary in speed, request animation frame will repaint or rerun the stuff on the screen a lot less frequently on a computer that isn't as fast.

 Ask the browser when the next animation frame is, and then tell it to run `detect`, like so 👇